IDEA4RC/raven-api/README.md

 ## Requirements

 - Python 3.11+
-- uv (modern package manager for Python)
+- pip (package manager for Python)
 - Docker (for container building)
-- Kubernetes and Istio (for deployment)
+- MicroK8s or Kubernetes with Istio (for deployment)
+- OpenSSL (for TLS certificate generation)

-## Installation with uv
+## Installation with pip

 1. Clone the repository:
    ```bash